Wearable Technology in Sports

 Wearable technology is still in its infancy.
 We are only 12 years removed from the first piece being worn during a professional match.
 In those 12 years some amazing strides have been made to help better protect athletes.
 Not only are these devices helping professional sports teams, they are also making an impact in the lives of everyday people as well.
 Many of these technologies are being adapted to fit a commercial market to make them available to everyone.
 Wearable sports technology is even merging with medical devices to better monitor individuals and keep everyone safer and healthier.

 If you have wearable technology of your own in the form a smart watch or other devices, we understand that they can be very important to you and your lifestyle.
-That is why, at Genius we pride ourselves on having the ability to repair these devices and are here to get your device back in your hands.
+That is why, at Genius we pride ourselves on having the ability to repair these devices like iPhone battery repair and are here to get your device back in your hands.